nyxcalamity/classwork/README.md

 Classwork
 =========

-Small projects and home assignments of various classes, online courses and etc.
+Projects and assignments of various classes, online courses and etc.